amsoneji/hello-go/README.md

 Please feel free to fork and create a PR with changes if you see an area you'd like to help with!

+## Additional Resources

+ArdanLabs is an excellent resource for learning all about Go and it's underlying setup: `git clone https://github.com/ardanlabs/gotraining.git`

+GoByExample is also a good resource to get your hands on Go syntax and examples: https://gobyexample.com/

 ## Thanks!